 What it is to be human in a larger than human world has been the focus of my work for 25 years.
 Fragility, endurance, loss, the experience of awe, and the capacity to hold paradox are portals to the interior human pathways that create outer transformation, individual and collective.
 These are central to the content, formal language, and context of my work as a sculptor and inter-media collaborator.
 My current practice is rooted in eco-philosophy, the essentiality of inter-being, and creating inter-media pieces that weave sculpture, sound, and movement into an immersive transient experience.

 I make all my work by hand with simple tools and methodologies developed over years.
 Some processes are highly repetitive, the form emerging slowly through accretion.
 Others involve a single irreversible action; thus, from many attempts one is right.
 All labor is a meditation, a physical encounter with the unknown that becomes remembered in the body of the maker.
 This intimacy is transmitted through the piece itself to the viewer/witness.

 At the root of all I do is a deep love for the world and the grief that accompanies both.
 Though distinct these are not separate.
 We are a species as capable of horrific cruelty as we are of profound empathy.
-Perhaps astonishment is the fulcrum that moves us toward kindness.
 If my work is doing its work, the senses respond, feelings awaken, associations happen, and empathy is engaged.
 The heart stirs and opens our slow minds to doors unseen before.

 "Human Here and Now" Jonathan Goodman, Sculpture Magazine, March/April, 2020